MuditRst/BugMania-GameOff2021/README.md

 >Use [7zip](https://www.7-zip.org/) to open/extract the archive.
 #### I cannot seem to pause the game by pressing Esc.
 >The pause script is 'bugged' in some of the levels.
 Die to the mobs and press 'R' to restart, or Alt+F4.
-#### I cannot seem to finish the game.
-Help!
->As of now you loop back to the start of the dungeon levels once you cross the 12th stage.
-A *'Win-game'* condition is part of the future roadmap development.

 ## Acknowledgements
 Give credit here.